patvdv/sudo_controls/README.md

 * uses a **two-stage** approach to activate **SUDO fragments**: copy (or distribute) and apply.
 Fragments are first copied into a temporary location on each client hosts - the holding directory - and not applied automatically.
 Applying or activating fragments on a client host is a separate operation which can be triggered either locally or remotely (from the SUDO master)

-* allows the use of (nested) **groups** in the master configuration: users, fragments and hosts can be grouped in the SUDO master configuration files to allow a simplified configuration.
+* allows the use of (nested) **groups** in the master configuration: fragments and hosts can be grouped in the SUDO master configuration files to allow a simplified configuration.
 Nesting of groups is allowed up to one level deep.

-* can discover host public keys to (re)create `known_hosts` file(s) for a large amount of hosts
+* can discover SSH host public keys to (re)create `known_hosts` file(s) for a large amount of hosts

 * requires **no client agent** component and is **stateless**: SUDO Controls performs operations by pushing fragments or commands to client hosts.
 Update processes on the client hosts will only be started on-demand.
 If the SUDO master is - for whatever reason - unavailable then active fragments on a client host remain in place.